republique-et-canton-de-geneve/chvote-protocol-poc/README.md

 # Disclaimer

-**__This project is deprecated__**
+**This project is deprecated.**

 **It has been used to test and design some elements of the new CHVote 2.0 system.
-The development of this CHVote 2.0 system as been halted in november 2018 in an unfinished state.
+The development of this CHVote 2.0 system has been halted in november 2018 while the development were still going on.
 Nevertheless, the complete source code and documentation is published at [https://chvote2.gitlab.io](https://chvote2.gitlab.io).**

 # Table of contents